 Your first full length is out how does it feel?

-It’s funny you should say that cause I picked one up the other day and it feels good.
-Nice weight, clean grooves and the little sleeve it comes in is nice cause I always forget to put them back in the cover but at least with the sleeve you’re good.
+It’s funny you say that, 'cause I picked one up the other day and it feels good.
+Nice weight, clean grooves and the little sleeve it comes in is nice 'cause I always forget to put them back in the cover but at least with the sleeve you’re good.
 I nearly dropped one of the cool splatter ones the other day but I’ll just give that to the parents.

 You sat on this one for a little while, why’s that?